A step-by-step guide to selling a tenanted property

 - Another landlord looking to buy your property is going to vet the tenants.
 If you have problem tenants it may be best to wait until they have moved out, rather than risk them putting potential buyers off.

-- If you have to ask tenants to leave, talk to them properly and explain fully; be considerate.
+- If you have to ask tenants to leave, talk to them, explain why you are selling and be considerate.
 It is in everyone’s interest to make the process as amicable as possible.